nfdi4plants/nfdi4plants.knowledgebase/src/docs/DataHub.md

 ### Register with DataPLANT

-In order to use the [DataHUB][hp-DataHUB] and other DataPLANT infrastructure and services, please [sign up][hp-Registration]: with DataPLANT.
+In order to use the [DataHUB][hp-DataHUB] and other DataPLANT infrastructure and services, please [sign up][hp-Registration] with DataPLANT.

 <!-- Knowledge base cross-references -->